AffectAgent: Collaborative Multi-Agent Reasoning for Retrieval-Augmented Multimodal Emotion Recognition: Introduction

-Recently, multimodal large language models have introduced a new paradigm for multimodal affective understanding by aligning different modalities into a shared linguistic space, yet despite their strong performance on certain vision-language tasks, their ability to interpret nuanced emotions remains constrained by static parametric memory, as shown in Fig.~\ref{fig:intro}(a).
+Recently, multimodal large language models have improved multimodal affective understanding by aligning different modalities in a shared linguistic space.
+They perform well on many vision-language tasks \cite{xue2025humanmotion,cheng2026splitgaussian,wang2026rsiccllm,wang2026dfm}, but their static parametric memory still limits their understanding of subtle emotions, as shown in Fig.~\ref{fig:intro}(a).
 When confronted with severe cross-modal conflicts or dynamic conversational contexts, static pre-trained knowledge often defaults to ingrained language priors, leading to emotion hallucinations and compromising recognition accuracy \cite{deeppavlov2024acl}.
-To address this, multimodal retrieval-augmented generation has been proposed, which retrieves relevant cross-modal examples from external knowledge bases and updates contextual grounding with dynamic evidence \cite{abootorabi2025ask, yuan2025mrag, pipoli2025missrag, wen2025listen,liu2025llm,liu2026aullmstructuralreasoninglarge,Wang2026MicroGesture,xin2024artificialintelligencecentraldogmacentric,xin2026hytrechybridtemporalawareattention,kong2026tokenreductionefficiencygenerative} as shown in Fig.~\ref{fig:intro} (b).
-Nevertheless, single-round retrieval-augmented generation is highly susceptible to cross-modal ambiguity and struggles to model complex affective dependencies across modalities.
+Multimodal retrieval-augmented generation addresses this problem by retrieving relevant cross-modal examples from external knowledge bases and grounding the model in dynamic evidence \cite{abootorabi2025ask, yuan2025mrag, pipoli2025missrag, wen2025listen,liu2025llm,liu2026aullmstructuralreasoninglarge,Wang2026MicroGesture,xin2024artificialintelligencecentraldogmacentric,xin2026hytrechybridtemporalawareattention,kong2026tokenreductionefficiencygenerative,Ma2026CLIPSA,Ma2026CMCLIP}, as shown in Fig.~\ref{fig:intro} (b).
+However, conventional multimodal RAG relies on a single retrieval round.
+It is vulnerable to cross-modal ambiguity and struggles to model complex affective relations.

 Collaborative multi-agent architectures \cite{wu2023autogen, liang2024multiagent}, such as MMOA \cite{chen2025mmoa}, employ multi-agent reinforcement learning to jointly optimize retrieval, filtering and generation, thereby addressing the limitations of isolated supervised fine-tuning \cite{gao2024modular, asai2024self}.
 However, these joint optimization systems are primarily designed for objective, text-centric tasks.